colorgap/brush/readme.md

 To run locally for making changes and develop your app use below command from root folder
 - php -S localhost:8000 -t public

-After these steps go to : http://localhost:8000 or point MAMP, XAMP or WAMP servers to bowyer/public directory
+After these steps go to : http://localhost:8000 or point MAMP, XAMP or WAMP servers to brush/public directory

-You should see Bowyer landing page
+You should see Brush landing page

 or